Adzz/data_schema/impl_notes.md

 # Todo List

 - add mad tests...
 For optional?, not.
 Aggregate fields inline and not inline.
-For when access returns nil for each field and for when the cast fn returns nil for all fields and cases.
+For when accessor returns nil for each field and for when the cast fn returns nil for all fields and cases.
 - update docs
 - Remove data_schema/2 and supply the accessor as a module attribute instead
 - Fix the doc below to make sense.